llvm/circt/docs/RationaleHW.md

 modules.
 Therefore, wires, registers, and interfaces exist in the same namespace as modules.
 It is encouraged that one prefaces the names to avoid conflict with modules.
-The symbol names on these entities has no bearing on the output verilog, each of these entities has a defined way to assign its name (SSA value name for wires and regs, a non-optional string for instances).
+The symbol names on these entities has no bearing on the output Verilog, each of these entities has a defined way to assign its name (SSA value name for wires and regs, a non-optional string for instances).

 As MLIR symbol support improves, it is desired to move to per-module symbol